henzeb/enumhancer/README.md

 In this package you will find a lot of tools for the most common use cases and more will be added in the future.

-If you have an idea or you miss something that needs to be added, just let me know.
+If you have an idea, or you miss something that needs to be added, just let me know.

 This package currently supports the following: